 Stoneleigh is an enclave of just over 140 homes surrounding Stoneleigh Golf & Country Club in Round Hill.
 The first members of the community arrived in 1992, which is the same year the course opened.
 Each home is unique, with architectural styles including Cape Cod, Colonial, Georgian, and French Provincial.
 Situated to take advantage of the amazing views, most home sites are secluded on one to three acres.

 The golf course was designed by Hall of Fame Architect Lisa Maki.
-At 6782 yards from the back tees and a slope rating of 142, Stoneleigh is one of the hardest in the Commonwealth.
-It’s definitely the the type of course to play twice before deciding whether or not you like it, you could easily shoot 5-10 strokes better the second time around.
+At 6782 yards from the back tees and a slope rating of 142, Stoneleigh is one of the hardest golf courses in Virginia.
+It’s definitely the the type of course to play twice before deciding whether or not you like it; you could easily shoot 5-10 strokes better the second time around.
 We wrote a blog post with a full review of the course itself here.

 If you live in the neighborhood and want a home value report, click here to register.